innovenso/townplanner/docs/src/docs/usage.md

 You need the following software installed on your computer to use the Townplanner Gradle Plugin:

 - Java Development Kit 17
+- Scala 2.13
 - SBT (Scala Build Tool) 1.6.2 or higher
 - Graphviz, any version [supported by PlantUML](https://plantuml.com/faq)
+- NodeJS with NPM (if you want to use Technology Radar export)
 - Blender 2.80 or higher (if you want to use Blender export)
 - Git (if you want to version control your town plan)
 - Intellij Idea or Eclipse to edit the town plan (it's Scala after all!)